Networks with StarLib rates#

 "n14", "n15", "o14", "o15" ]

-#Write network with median rates
+First we’ll create a network with the median rates

 smrates = sl.linking_nuclei(nuclei)